4 Stage Balance Test

 This balance test specifically assesses a person's static balance, and they will do so through four simple positions.
 However, given the target population of the test, these positions become more difficult as they progress through the test.

 This test is not limited to older adults.
-It can also be used on patients who have neurological conditions that have negatively impacted their balance or young people who are dealing with balance issues as a result of injuries.
+Health care providers can also use this on patients who have neurological conditions that have negatively impacted their balance or young people who are dealing with balance issues as a result of injuries.

 4 Stage Balance Test Template